Sikongdddl/2023_SE4353_MBaaS/README.md

 Then you can visit ```http://localhost:8000``` to begin your dialogue.

 NOTES: Dialogue context will not be automatically cleared.
 You must explicitly press the clear button in the frontend or restart the backend to clear the context.
-One frontend session at a time, there is no promise how the code will work if multiple frontend page is opened.
+One frontend session at a time, there is no promise how the code will work if multiple frontend pages are opened.